sanozmen/cog-insights/README.md

 This project is licensed under the MIT License

 ## Acknowledgments
-Special thanks to the contributors of Leaflet, GeoRaster, Chroma.js, Chart.js, and other libraries that made this tool possible.
+Special thanks to the contributors of Leaflet, GeoRaster, Chroma.js, Chart.js, and other libraries that made this project possible.